nyu-pl-fa18/class11/README.md

 a list of class parameters.
 The parameter list implicitly defines a *primary constructor* of that class with a corresponding list of parameters.
-A constructor is a special function that constructs an object of the class.
+A constructor is a special function that constructs an object instance from the definition of the class.

-Here is how we create a point object:
+Here is how we can use the constructor to create a point object:

 ```scala
 scala> val p = new Point(1.0, 2.0)